-The Barlow Center is a remarkable place to live, work, and study.
-However, the Barlow Center is not immune to criminal activity.
-BYU's crime prevention programs and measures, though effective, are not substitutes for each person's responsibility to practice good safety habits.
+The Salt Lake Center is a remarkable place to work and study.
+The Salt Lake Center is not immune to criminal activity.
+BYU Salt Lake's crime prevention programs and measures, though effective, are not substitutes for each person's responsibility to practice good safety habits.
 Preventing and reducing crime requires a community effort.
 To promote the security of the campus community, BYU offers programs designed to do the following:

-- inform students and employees about campus security procedures and practices - encourage students and employees to be responsible for their own security and the security of others - inform students and employees about the prevention of crimes
+- inform students and employees about campus security procedures and practices - encourage students and employees to be responsible for their own security and the security of others - educate students and employees about how to prevent crimes